racine-p-a/coupeTranscriber/README.md

 ## English

-This project focuses on the slashing of transcriber files with an automatic recalculation of all timings.
-It means that if you want only a portion of a transcription, you'll have to :
+The aim of this project is to divide the transcriptions (in Transcriber format .trs) The application recalculates the times from 0 if you desire, and according to the following processes.
 <ol>
     <li>Once the application is installed on your computer, open your web browser and go to this address : http://localhost/coupeTranscriber/index.php</li>
-    <li>Import the file in the interface</li>
+    <li>Import the file in the interface.</li>
-    <li>Choose the two timings you want (beginning and ending of the portion you want)</li>
+    <li>Choose the desired beginning and end times.</li>
-    <li>Decide if you want to keep those timings unchanged or to restart the first one at 0 (in this case, the followings ara automatically recalculated)</li>
+    <li>Decide if you would like to keep the times as they are or if you would like to restart from 0 (in which case all following times wil be recalculated automatically).</li>
-    <li>Done !
-Just accept the downloading file in your web browser.</li>
+    <li>Done!
+Just accept the download in your web browser.</li>
 </ol>

 ## Français